awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 Default: 0
 Constraints:
 + If specified, this value must be set to a number from 0 to 259,200 \(72 hours\)\.
++ If this property is added for an Aurora Cluster which does not have Backtrack enabled, the update will require replacement.

 *Required*: No
 *Type*: Long
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)